-Annex 7: Briefing sheet for temporary and supply staff
+Annex 6: Briefing sheet for temporary and supply staff

-Briefing sheet for temporary and supply staff

-For supply staff and those on short contracts in school
+Briefing sheet for temporary, supply staff - and those on short contracts in Fairisle Infant and Nursery school

 While working in Fairisle Infant and Nursery School, you have a duty of care towards the children here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.
+You should follow any policies or procedures the school has made you aware of, some of which may be specific to the context or individuals.

-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Susanne Ottens, Headteacher.
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Juliette Owens.